lb-/wagtail/docs/contributing/javascript_guidelines.rst

 Linting and formatting code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Wagtail uses the `eslint <https://eslint.org/>`_ linter to help check your code meets the
+Wagtail uses the `ESlint <https://eslint.org/>`_ linter to help check your code meets the
 styleguide.
 You'll need node.js and npm on your development machine.
 Ensure project dependencies are installed by running ``npm install --no-save``